severndelta/website/content/products/laundry.md

 <!--more-->
 Our range of wipes includes:

-* Tumble Dryer sheets with a range of fragrances
+* Tumble Dryer sheets with a range of fragrances to suit
 * Laundry Colour run sheets
 * Laundry Whitener sheets
 * Stain Removal wipes